hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 Geoproximity routing policies support the following:

-* `awsregion` - A AWS region where the resource is present.
+* `aws_region` - A AWS region where the resource is present.
 * `bias` - Route more traffic or less traffic to the resource by specifying a value ranges between -90 to 90.
 See https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geoproximity.html for bias details.
 * `coordinates` - Specify `latitude` and `longitude` for routing traffic to non-AWS resources.
-* `localzonegroup` - A AWS local zone group where the resource is present.
+* `local_zone_group` - A AWS local zone group where the resource is present.
 See https://docs.aws.amazon.com/local-zones/latest/ug/available-local-zones.html for local zone group list.

 ### Latency Routing Policy